Structure learning via unstructured kernel-based M-regression: Computational Issues

+It is interesting to notice that the proposed structure learning framework involves two tuning parameters that the parameter $\lambda$ in \eqref{eq:comp} and the pre-defined thresholding value used to define active sets of variables.
+Due to our limited numerical experience, the performance of the proposed framework is satisfactory when $\lambda$ is sufficiently small in various scenarios.
+Similar observation has also been made in \cite{WangX2016}.
+Thus, we use $\lambda=10^{-5}$ in Section \ref{sec:simulated}, which yields satisfying performance.

-Note that the selection performance of the proposed method highly depends on the thresholding parameter $v_n$, and thus the stability-based criterion \cite{SunWW2013} is employed to select an optimal value of $v_n$.
-Specifically, its key idea is to measure the stability of variable selection by randomly splitting the training sample into two parts and comparing the disagreement between the two estimated active sets.
+Moreover, we employ the stability-based criterion \citep{SunWW2013} to select the optimal value of thresholding parameter.
+Its key idea is to measure the stability of sparse learning by randomly splitting the training sample into two parts and comparing the disagreement between these two estimated active sets.
 Specifically, given a thresholding value $v_n$, we randomly split the training sample ${\cal Z}^n$ into two parts ${\cal Z}^n_1$ and ${\cal Z}^n_2$.
-Then the proposed algorithm is applied to ${\cal Z}^n_1$ and ${\cal Z}^n_2$ and obtain two estimated active sets $\widehat{\cal A}_{1,v_n}$ and $\widehat{\cal A}_{2,v_n}$, respectively.
-The disagreement between $\widehat{\cal A}_{1,v_n}$ and $\widehat{\cal A}_{2,v_n}$ is measured by Cohen's kappa coefficient
+Then the proposed method is applied to ${\cal Z}^n_1$ and ${\cal Z}^n_2$ and obtain two estimated active sets $\widehat{\cal A}_{1,v_n}$ and $\widehat{\cal A}_{2,v_n}$, respectively.
+The disagreement between $\widehat{\cal A}_{1,v_n}$ and $\widehat{\cal A}_{2,v_n}$ is measured by Cohen's kappa coefficient and the procedure is repeated for multiple times, and then the optimal thresholding value can be determined correspondingly.
+We refer to \cite{SunWW2013} for more details.